supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

 ### **Recreate all objects that meet the requirements**

 All objects that belong to the "Tram" class will be processed with a new tag.
+In this case, if you try to add tags to the source object using `object.add_tag`, you will receive a duplication error.
+That's why we recreate the object with only the new tags for further updating of annotations.

 ```python
 new_objects_list = []